yewstack/yew/docs/src/getting-started/build-environment.md

 ## Build Tools

 You actually don't need extra build tools to release a Yew application but we recommend them.
-They make deployment and packaging much less of a headache by generating all of the wrapper JavaScript code necessary to run the `.wasm` file from you app in the browser.
+They make deployment and packaging much less of a headache by generating all of the wrapper JavaScript code necessary to run the `.wasm` file from your app in the browser.

 You can check out the [Starter Templates](starter-templates.md) to get up and running quickly or read on to learn more about your options.